ennis/ashley/ashley/NOTES.md

 # Extensibility
 Do we need extensibility?
 Removing extensibility would simplify the design a lot, but might miss some opportunities for re-use in other places.
 Also, we'd need to move more things into HIR:
-* concepts for the execution graph (shader stages, composition graph)
+* concepts for the execution graph (shader stages, composition graph, types)